BAK 110 : Baking and Pastry Foundations I

 Course Description

 Learn about the baking industry, nomenclature, equipment, kitchen operations, knife skills, baking techniques, science, ratios, and standardized recipes.
-Learn about and produce fruit desserts; cookies; meringues; pate a choux and basic custards.
+Covers how to produce fruit desserts; cookies; meringues; pate a choux and basic custards.

 Course learning outcomes